Rhythm Nation 1814 (film)

 Rhythm Nation 1814 is a 1989 American musical short film based on Janet Jackson's fourth studio album of the same name.
 Directed by Dominic Sena, the film notably includes the music video for "Rhythm Nation", as well as the videos for "Miss You Much" and "The Knowledge".
-It was filmed at a power plant located in Pasadena, California.
-The video is notable for its "post-apocalyptic" warehouse setting, the unisex black military-style uniforms in which Jackson and her dancers were outfitted, and its choreography, considered to "set the template for hundreds of videos to come in the Nineties and aughts".
-The film premiered on MTV on September 16, 1989, coinciding with the release of the album, and was also later released on VHS and LaserDisc by A&M Video.
+It was filmed at the Bradbury Building in Los Angeles and the Glenarm Power Plant in Pasadena, California.
+The video is notable for its "dystopian" warehouse setting, the unisex black military-style uniforms in which Jackson and her dancers were outfitted, and its choreography, considered to "set the template for hundreds of videos to come in the 1990s and 2000s".
+The film premiered on MTV on September 16, 1989, coinciding with the release of the album, and was later released on VHS and LaserDisc by A&M Video.

 It won multiple accolades, including MTV's Video Vanguard Award for Jackson's impact on entertainment.
-Various actors and choreographers, including Wade Robson and Travis Payne, have cited Jackson and the "Rhythm Nation" routine as a primary influence to their careers.
-Entertainment Weekly considered the video "legendary", and Rolling Stone included it in a list of 10 Favorite Dancing Musicians, calling Jackson "a brilliant dancer”.
+Various actors and choreographers, including Wade Robson and Travis Payne, have cited Jackson and the "Rhythm Nation" routine as a major influence on their careers.
+Entertainment Weekly considered the video "legendary", and Rolling Stone included it in a list of 10 Favorite Dancing Musicians, calling Jackson "a brilliant dancer".
 The publication also titled it "the gold standard for dystopian dance pop music videos", featuring "some of the most memorable choreography in pop video history".

 The long-form video won a Grammy Award for Best Long Form Music Video in 1990.
 The home video release has been certified two-times platinum by the Recording Industry Association of America (RIAA) for shipments of 200,000 units.

+Plot

+In a dark, dystopian city, teenagers B. J. and Kickdrum are aspiring musicians struggling to make ends meet; while B. J. shines shoes for a living, he is concerned about Kickdrum making calls at the phone booth and declining any chances of them doing any rehearsals.
+Janet Jackson pays them a visit and invites them over to hang out at her clubhouse, but Kickdrum declines, lying to her about rehearsing.
+She returns to her clubhouse, where she and some of her friends do a performance of "Miss You Much".
+As they take a break to watch cartoons, Janet suddenly senses something wrong.

+Back at the shoe shine, a man arrives and gives Kickdrum a package before taking a seat to have B. J. shine his shoes.
+Suddenly, a car passes by and the occupant guns down B. J. and the man.
+A horrified Kickdrum drops the package and runs away.
+Frustrated by her failure to prevent the incident, Janet heads to the rooftop before she and her friends dance to "The Knowledge".
+Kickdrum arrives at the boiler room of the building, where he sees Janet and her group all dressed in black military uniforms, performing "Rhythm Nation" before disappearing.
+As Kickdrum picks up a metal plate labeled "1814", Janet appears and embraces him, ensuring him everything will be okay.